 For years and years, we’ve had a basic stainless whistling kettle that we’ve taken camping.
 It works fine, except for one thing; you cannot avoid spilling hot water when pouring.
 Now, looking back, I have no idea why we put up with it for so long.
+Commence operation Camping Kettle Upgrade!

 In fact, our 240V kettle died at home over a year ago, and we’ve been using the same kettle since.
 Going camping often meant we forgot the kettle at home, and yet we never replaced it.

 I don’t know why it doesn’t pour properly.
-I suspect its something to do with the lip on the inside of the spout, but whatever it is, boiling water spilling as you fill drinks up.
+I suspect its something to do with the lip on the inside of the spout, but whatever it is, boiling water spills as you fill drinks up.
 The old hot water landing on you dance might look funny from a distance, but its not so funny when you are the one its happening to.

 So, I did what we often do – wait until someone I know has used a product for long enough to vouch for it, and then buy the same thing.
 In this case, its a Campfire 2.5L kettle, in bright blue.
 As usual, we picked it up from Snowys; the cheapest and best place I’ve found to get your camping gear in Australia and its delivered to your door!
+If you are looking for camping kettles in Australia, check them out.

 This thing is a beauty; it whistles, which we love, looks good, holds water easily and most importantly, doesn’t spill hot water down your legs.
+I’m not sure if its the best camping kettle out there, but its a million times better than the old one.

 You can open the top to fill it up quickly, fold the handle away and its small enough to store unobtrusively.
 This has been heavily used, and sat in the back of our ute for months of travelling, bouncing around and not being super well cared for, and despite a nice coating of dust, its fared very well.